sdg002/AnyDotnetStuff/ci-cd-stages-demo/notes.md

 ```

 #### Step-3-Pass the secret to the deployment template
-The value of the **apikey** is passed from the parent YML to the deployment YML
+The value of the **apikey** is passed from the parent YML to the deployment YML template.

 ```yaml